TheOdinProject/curriculum/rails_programming/advanced_forms_and_activerecord/forms_advanced.md

 In this section, we'll take a look at some of the options you have to make a form handle multiple model objects at once.
 You'll also learn how to prepopulate a dropdown menu with objects.

 ### Learning Outcomes

-Look through these now and then use them to test yourself after doing the assignment:
+By the end of this lesson, you should be able to:

-* How do you prepopulate a dropdown menu with data?
+* Prepopulate a dropdown menu with objects
-* What is the difference between the `#select_tag` helper and the `#select` helper?
+* Describe the differences between the `#select_tag` and `#select` helpers
-* What format does the array you input to `#options_for_select` need to be in?
+* Know how to input values to `#options_for_select`
-* Why would you need to use a nested form?
+* Make nested forms
-* What do you need to change in the model to allow nested forms to create new objects properly?
+* Prepare models to create nested objects
-* How do you whitelist the nested parameters properly in your controller?
+* Whitelist nested parameters
-* Why can't you just delete something by leaving a form field (e.g. a checkbox) blank (unchecked)?
+* Allow dropdown fields or checkboxes to be set to `nil`

 ### Prepopulating `select` Tags with Collections